simerplaha/JustSQL/README.md

 # Create JustSQL

-I'm using Postgres and default `JavaSQLConnector` here, but you should a high-performance JDBC connection pool library.
+I'm using Postgres and the default `JavaSQLConnector` here, but you should a high-performance JDBC connection pool library.
 See [Slick Interop](#slick-interop) or [HikariCP Interop](#hikaricp-interop).

 ```scala